UPPMAX/HPC-python/docs/intro.rst

             - Rackham for general purpose computing on CPUs only
             - Snowy available for local projects and suits long jobs (< 1 month) and has GPUs
             - Bianca for sensitive data and has GPUs
-         - HPC2N has Kebnekaise with GPUs (and KNLs)
+         - HPC2N has Kebnekaise with GPUs
          - Conda is recommended only for UPPMAX users

 .. admonition:: How is the workshop run?

    - General sessions with small differences shown in UPPMAX vs. HPC2N in tabs
-   - Separated sessions for UPPMAX and HPC users, respectively.
+   - Main focus on the NAISS resources at UPPMAX, but Kebnekaise specifics will be covered

 .. warning::